whileLooper/whileLooper.github.io/_posts/project/2015-07-09-basic-unity-rain-ai-with-mecanim-animator.md

 It is a part of our game design team work, my work is creating a proper enemy object in our game, the enemy should have basic animations and the basic patrol AI in the game.
-This tutorial is showing how to implement [Rain AI](http://rivaltheory.com/rain/) (a free unity pulgin) to my enemy character, then the enemy will be able to show walking animation along the waypoint route.
+This tutorial is showing how to implement [@Rain AI](http://rivaltheory.com/rain/) (a free unity pulgin) to my enemy character, then the enemy will be able to show walking animation along the waypoint route.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/2ZbQ9CPP5X8" frameborder="0" allowfullscreen></iframe>